kubernetes-sigs/kueue/keps/993-two-phase-admission/README.md

 * extend ClusterQueueSpec with the list of checks.
 * add extra conditions to Workload status.
 * introduce new CRD, AdmissionCheck.
+* introduce new field to Kueue's Configuration, AdmissionCheckRetryStrategy`

 Details: